Do you get busy and find yourself not having enough time in the day, but you still keep doing everything yourself?

 Sometimes it helps to be reminded about how silly it is to ride the hamster wheel.

-I gave the attendees of my talk a sheet I usually give to my year-long Introverted Visionaries 6-Figures Plus Mastermind members.
+I gave the attendees of my workshop a sheet I usually give to my year-long Introverted Visionaries 6-Figures Plus Mastermind members.
 It is a way to calculate how much per hour you are actually getting paid now.
 When I did this exercise years ago for the first time with my first business, I was sorely disappointed when I worked out the numbers because I realized I was making a lot less than I thought I was making.

 Working out the numbers on that sheet is the best first step.
 It can also help you decide who to hire first or next.
 When I work with my clients on this, we strategically determine the best hire and this is one of the four criteria.
 The right hiring decision can make a huge difference.